 It is not necessary but if the intern has skills/experience in the following, it is a benefit: Microsoft Office applications, software programming, building websites, teaching experience, business skills, oral presentation skills.

-In short, we are looking for remarkably dedicated, enthusiastic, respectful, talented people with a positive attitude, ready to adapt to the at times changing needs of our program, determined to make the most of their nine weeks helping people in Bosnia-Herzegovina.
+In short, we are looking for remarkably dedicated, enthusiastic, respectful, talented people with a positive attitude, ready to adapt to the at times changing needs of our program.

 Interns live in the city of Tuzla in northeastern Bosnia-Herzegovina.
 The Tuzla Summer Institute takes place at the Behram-begova medresa.
 The intern’s apartment is within walking distance of the medresa.
-During the Doboj Summer Institute, the interns will travel one hour each way to and from Doboj, a city 65 kilometers west of Tuzla.
-The Doboj Summer Institute takes place at a public Doboj high school.
+During the Doboj Summer Institute, the interns travel one hour each way to and from Doboj, a city 65 kilometers west of Tuzla.
+The Doboj Summer Institute takes place at the Doboj Center for Education and Culture.

 Interns are responsible for their international travel.
 When they arrive in Bosnia-Herzegovin, interns will be greeted by BILD staff who will drive them to their apartment in Tuzla.
 In order to be greeted such, the intern needs to arrive at a location within 3 hours drive from Tuzla which includes the two locations most often used by interns, the train station in Doboj and the airport in Sarajevo.